Gen-X Better Prepared for Retirement than Baby Boomers

 Generation X

 Here’s a shocker (or maybe not); baby boomers refuse to grow up.
-A new survey The PNC Financial Services Group finds their children are better prepared for retirement.
+A survey The PNC Financial Services Group finds their children are better prepared for retirement.

 The survey, which measured the attitudes on retirement preparedness of Generation X, defined as those between the ages of 35 and 49, and baby boomers, between the ages of 50 and 68, also revealed that more than half believe they will need $1 million or more to be comfortable in retirement.